Insurance Loyalty Penalty: Why Staying With Your Insurer Costs More

 See if you qualify for a lower rate in less than 2 minutes

 Your loyalty to your car insurance company may be costing you far more than you realize.
-The insurance loyalty penalty is a widespread industry practice where long-term customers end up paying significantly higher premiums than brand-new policyholders for the exact same coverage — sometimes over $1,200 more per year.
+The insurance loyalty penalty is a widespread industry practice where long-term customers end up paying significantly higher premiums than brand-new policyholders for the exact same coverage — and with full coverage now averaging $2,290 to $2,920 per year nationally in 2026, even a modest loyalty surcharge translates to hundreds of dollars lost annually.

 Key Pinch Points

-• Loyal customers can overpay $1,200+ annually for identical coverage
+• Loyal customers can potentially save $1,200+ by switching insurers

 • Price optimization targets customers least likely to shop around

-• Loyalty discounts rarely offset the full scale of rate increases
+• Loyalty discounts rarely offset compounding annual rate increases

 Compare Car Insurance Rates in Ohio